Ghost---Shadow/kopy/README.md

 # Usage

 ```
-./kopy.sh <COPY FROM>
+./kopy <COPY FROM>
 ```

 e.g.

 ```
-./kopy.sh .dev
+./kopy ./dev
 ```

-will copy everything from `.dev` into the current directory
+will copy everything from `dev` into the current directory